crusher-dev/documentation/blog/2020-10-20-authentication-for-influx-line-protocol.md

 4. If authentication fails the server will disconnect, if not then the client can revert to sending standard InfluxDB line protocol data points.

-We developed this form of authentication in response to users who have QuestDB deployments where a simple form of authentication is required without the overheads of full encryption.
+We developed this form of authentication in response to users who have Crusher deployments where a simple form of authentication is required without the overheads of full encryption.